dftorresro/IBM-Certifications/README.md

 - **Angular and ASP NET - Certificate.pdf**
 - **Javascript Basics for Beginners - Certificate.pdf**

-## How to Use This Repository

 This repository serves as a digital portfolio of my professional growth and learning journey at IBM.
 Feel free to explore the certificates to gain insights into the diverse skills and knowledge areas I have developed.

-## Acknowledgements

-I would like to express my gratitude to IBM for providing these learning opportunities and to all the instructors and mentors who contributed to these courses.